In the Murweh Shire, 20.8% of workers were Managers, compared to 19.9% in Queensland.

 - A smaller percentage of local workers employed as Technicians and Trades Workers (10.6% compared to 14.2%)

-The largest changes in the jobs held by the in Murweh Shire workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Murweh Shire between 2011 and 2016 were those employed as:

 - Technicians and Trades Workers (-50 local workers)